frijjoasis/ai_turbulence_methods/README.md

 If not set differently, the outputs of the inference will be saved in the working directory in the folder `inference_output/experiment_name`.
 For models trained on the LES dataset, the outputs are a desired number of grayscale images.
 For models trained on the PIV dataset, the outputs consist of grayscale images for the two channels *u* and *v*, respectively, and a `.pt` file called `generated`, which contains the exact values of the generated samples.

 ### DDPM
+Sampling is done through running `python sample.py --experiment_name <name> --model <model> --sample_size <N>`, where `model` is the checkpoint to be loaded, and `<N>` is the desired number of samples to generate.
+As in the training, all other parameters can be set in the `config.json` file or overridden in the command line.

 ### VAE
+Sampling is done through running `python vae-sample.py --experiment_name <name> --model <model> --sample_size <N>`, where `model` is the checkpoint to be loaded, and `<N>` is the desired number of samples to generate.
+As in the training, all other parameters can be set in the `params.json` file or overridden in the command line.

 ## Evaluations
 After generating new samples with the trained models, it’s time to perform the physics-based evaluations introduced in our paper.
 To ensure fairness, the number of compared images should be the same for the LES/PIV, DCGAN-, DDPM-, or VAE-generated data.